 Bridgeport was a manufacturing center for milling machines, brass fittings, carriages, sewing machines, white goods (shirts and corsets), saddles and – most of all – guns and ammunition.
 After the war broke out, workers rushed to Bridgeport to get jobs in the munitions plants.
 In six months, job seekers swelled the population of Bridgeport by 25 percent, to 125,000.
 By 1916, the population ballooned to 150,000.
 There wasn’t enough housing for the newcomers.
 Single men crowded into boardinghouses, and men who brought their families had to return home.

 The war required a staggering amount of materiel.
-The American-British Company ordered $2.5 million of shrapnel shells for Russia.
+The American-British Company ordered $2.5 million worth of shrapnel shells for Russia.
 The Locomobile Company was making hundreds of three-ton trucks for England.
 The Remington Arms Company, which had just merged with the Union Metallic Cartridge Company, was building a 102-acre plant to fill the Russian tsar’s $168 million order for rifles.
 Remington Arms would be the largest arms plant in the world under one roof, and the company would hire 17,000 workers to produce artillery shells, ammunition, the Colt automatic pistol and the Enfield rifle.

 The agitation for the eight hour day started with the building trades workers.
 In the tremendous expansion of factories for the war effort, building trades union members did dangerous, demanding physical labor for long hours.
 By March 1915 they were fed up.
 In the early spring, they walked off the job, demanding an eight hour day and union recognition.

 The Eight Hour Day Reaches Bridgeport

 With World War I and the Russian Revolution grinding away that spring, the orders kept coming in for more rifles, saddles, armored cars, ammunition and small arms.
 Remington Arms couldn’t find enough workers.
 Finally, management decided to hire the women of Bridgeport, then employed in department stores and garment factories.